 You don’t need much.
 A large egg is about 4 tablespoons of liquid.
 I only use 2 tablespoons of beaten egg in my crust.
 Save the rest for brushing on top of your pie right before baking.

-Knead your pie crust together
+3. Knead your flaky pie crust together

 Now that we’ve got the liquid in, it’s time to knead.
 Use a spatula for the first part, trying to mix together the flour and the wet part together.
 But at some point your going to have to dig in there with your hands.